hashicorp/vagrant/website/source/docs/other/environmental-variables.html.md

 plugin installation.
 Enabling this value will cause Vagrant to simply log the plugin source error and continue.

+## `VAGRANT_INSTALL_LOCAL_PLUGINS`

+If this is set to any value, Vagrant will not prompt for confirmation prior to installing local plugins which have been defined within the local Vagrantfile.

 ## `VAGRANT_NO_PARALLEL`

 If this is set, Vagrant will not perform any parallel operations (such as